 - Shop Down to Earth’s monthly Super Saver Deals flyer, which comes out once a month.
 I’ll often create my meal plan around whatever’s on sale.
 My favorite local honey is on sale this month?
 Guess I’ll be making Baked Tofu with Pineapple & Honey BBQ Sauce and maybe Mie Goreng (Fried Noodles).

-- For those of you in the Honolulu area, try getting your groceries delivered!
-Down to Earth has recently partnered with a third-party grocery delivery mobile app in Honolulu, called Avocado Shopping.
-You can get groceries delivered in as little as two hours.
+- You can also get your groceries delivered!
+Down to Earth has recently partnered with a third-party grocery delivery platform, Mercato.
+You can get groceries delivered in as little as two hours!
 Trained shoppers will select fresh groceries and deliver to your home, office, or anywhere.
 This is a gamechanger for super busy folks!
-Visit Avocado's website to download the free app from the App Store or from Google Play.
+Visit our online shop to learn more.

 It might take you a couple shopping trips to get the rhythm down, but once you do, you'll be flying in and out of the store in no time!
 Happy eating!